-Irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD) is not the same, and there is a significant difference between them.
+Irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) are not the same, and there is a significant difference between them.
 In fact, most people think that IBS is only associated with humans, but it can also occur in dogs.

 So it’s clear that dogs can suffer from both IBD and IBS, and they are both different.
 This article will discuss IBS and IBD and the symptom and treatment of these diseases.

 What is Inflammatory Bowel Syndrome (IBS) in Dogs?